Introduction

 While there are several local gravity calculators available online, not all of them give the same result.

-Here is a chart comparing each gravity calculator’s results for the same location (i.e. latitude, longitude, and elevation).
+Here is a chart comparing the results of each gravity calculator for the same location (i.e. latitude, longitude, and elevation).

-As you can, some calculators give different results.
+As you can see, some calculators give different results.
 Here is an overview of the results:

 - BGI and PTB results are nearly identical.